Executive Summary

 Overall, the nurse workforce population is not as diverse as the Wisconsin population at large.

-• Most RNs work in hospitals (50.37%), while 24.45% work in ambulatory care.
-The majority of APRNs work in ambulatory care (48.03%), while fewer work in hospitals (36.67%).
-The most common principal place of work for LPNs is extended care facilities (37.34%), followed by the ambulatory care setting (27.88%).
+• Most RNs worked in hospitals (52.3%), followed by ambulatory care (21.1%).
+In contrast, the majority of Advanced Practice Nurse Prescribers (APNP) were employed in ambulatory care (45.0%), with a smaller share reported to be working in hospitals (38.1%).
+The most common principal place of work for LPNs was extended care facilities (39.3%), followed by the ambulatory care setting (27.5%).

 Introduction & Survey Methods